 Here's a map of the exclusion zones and the potential level of contamination

 More than 30km from the plant and the level of exposure drops to a level where there's no affect on human health (below 10 rems).

 If you are researching information regarding the reactors I'd recommend you check out the bravenewclimate.com blog here

-Good analysis and insight from a Barry Brook, a climate scientist who is following the situation. almost 7 years agoAnswered by Ian C via Travellr.com
+Good analysis and insight from a Barry Brook, a climate scientist who is following the situation. about 9 years agoAnswered by Ian C via Travellr.com

-depend how safe it was in japan how ever it ok to go i check my home town airline everybody going to japan it up to u rember the sky is not good and dont not drink water only drink water in bottle only dont cook the food in water boiler it not safe better go with good hotel almost 7 years ago
+depend how safe it was in japan how ever it ok to go i check my home town airline everybody going to japan it up to u rember the sky is not good and dont not drink water only drink water in bottle only dont cook the food in water boiler it not safe better go with good hotel about 9 years ago